 Yes, I’m happy to say that I am a survivor.
 I think the twelve years of the blacklist created the woman I am.
 When I was young and still lived at home, I only thought about acting, which was everything to me.
 Then all of a sudden, everything was taken away from me.
-Being a stepmother of two boys later on [after her marriage to screenwriter Arnold Manoff in 1951], I became very strong – the opposite of Cinderella which is what I felt like when I was nominated for an Oscar for “Detective Story” [1951, dir.
-William Wyler] and was the best actress at the Cannes Film Festival in 1952.
-But when I was hearing about that, I couldn’t work in film or television anymore.
-And I was only 24 at the time – and a very young 24.
-So I think those twelve years were absolutely my education and without them, I would not have become the woman I am now.
-But after they took my career away from me – and I was an immensely successful young actress back then – after they did that, what else could they do?
-They couldn’t imprison me, so it freed me in a way, because I had nothing to lose after that.
-I had no film career anymore, but I still had Broadway, because there was a contract between the Actors Equity and the Broadway theater producers never to have a blacklist in the theater.
-With that open to me, and with the New York theater community being so rich, so loyal, and beautiful, it freed me to learn how to fight.
-You know, all the directing I did and all the documentaries I’ve done, they were all based on learning how to stand up for myself and for the others.
+Being a stepmother of two boys later on [after her marriage to screenwriter Arnold Manoff in 1951], I became very strong—the opposite of Cinderella, which is what I felt like when I was nominated for an Oscar for “Detective Story” [1951, dir.
+William Wyler] and was the Best Actress at the Cannes Film Festival in 1952.
+But when I heard about that, I couldn’t work in film or television anymore.
+And I was only twenty-four at the time—and a very young twenty-four.
+So I think those twelve years were my education, and without them, I would not have become the woman I am now.
+But after they took my career away from me—and I was an immensely successful young actress back then—after they did that, what else could they do?
+They couldn’t imprison me, so it freed me in a way because I had nothing to lose after that.
+I had no film career anymore, but I still had Broadway because there was a contract between the Actors Equity and the Broadway theater producers never to have a blacklist in the theater.
+With that open to me, and with the New York theater community being so rich, loyal, and beautiful, it freed me to learn how to fight.
+You know, all the directing I did and all the documentaries I’ve done were based on learning how to stand up for myself and for others.
 It turned out to be a great education a little Jewish girl could get.

 As an actress, what were the standards you used to accept or turn down a role?

 Well, it depended.
-If I really needed the job in order to have money during the blacklisting, I took anything in the theater I could get and I was very fortunate in the roles that I was offered in every period.
+If I needed the job to have money during the blacklisting, I took anything in the theater I could get, and I was very fortunate in the roles that I was offered in every period.
 I also started teaching at the Uta Hagen acting school to earn a living.

 When you appeared in front of the camera again after the blacklist, you played several memorable roles in films such as “In the Heat of the Night” and “The Landlord” .
 When did you decide to become a director?